 Focusing on the Opportunity Zone sections of the Bill, there is a lot to digest (especially given how the Bill was presented without a redline to the original OZ Act but rather as line by line modification, making it a bit more difficult than need be to decipher).

-Initially, of note, is the draft does NOT extend the original OZ Act, rather, it creates a framework to create new zones that would be in effect from 1-1-27 through 12-31-33.
+Initially, of note, is the draft does NOT extend the original OZ Act, rather, it creates a framework to create new zones that would be in effect from 1-1-27 and thereafter as the Bill makes the OZ program permanent.
 The zones that originally were created under the original OZ Act will continue to remain in place per the original OZ Act but additional OZ capital gain eligible investment (i.e., gain eligible investments) in these original zones would cease and not be permitted after on 12-31-26.
 Moreover, per the Bill and the original OZ Act, original investments in the OZ Act prior to 12-31-26 would NOT be extended and would become inclusion events as of 1-1-27 (meaning tax would be due on investors’ original OZ investments).

 Some key OZ takeaways in the new draft Bill: